shintaroono/Speech2TextPytorchTd/README.md

 # Speech2TextPytorchTd

 ### outline ###
-try to create audio to speech using pytorch and touchdesiger.
+try to create speech to text using pytorch and touchdesiger.
 *just for my own private work repo under processing, so uploaded files are not full data.

 ### sample ###